syncfusion-content/maui-docs/MAUI/Sunburst-Chart/DataLabels.md

 ## Rotation Mode

 The view of data labels can be customized using the [RotationMode]() property.
 Data labels can be rotated to a angle for better readability.
-By default, the rotation mode is angle
+By default, the rotation mode is `Angle`.

 ## Angle